jdoleary/Spellmasons/docs/DevLog.md

 is an alias to Current so just replace all those aliases with the real thing.
 Okay it's a little more complicated.
 It looks like it needs the 3 non-framework files to remain, so just delete the framework file in the versions folder ("A" renamed to "Current") and leave the rest.
+So it looks like:

+- Electron Framework.framework
+  - Electron Framework
+  - Helpers
+  - Libraries
+  - Resources
+  - Versions
+    - Current
+      - Helpers
+      - Libraries
+      - Resources

 ## 2023.01.21